 We couldn’t find a good spot.
 The sun was getting lower, which, because of its glare, was making it increasingly harder for Sima to pick out reefs and isolated coral heads, which can sometimes be located where you don’t like them to be.

-We proceeded down, and the channel did in fact narrow, but continued to be too deep to anchor.
-We were moving westish, so Sima was having a particularly difficult time seeing on one side.
+Finding nothing suitable in the main channel, we proceeded down Khor Tibut, and the channel did in fact narrow, but continued to be too deep to anchor.
+We were traveling into the sun, so Sima was having a particularly difficult time seeing through the glare on the water.
 We slowed down to a crawl, nosing along at less than two knots.
 It was too narrow, and Paul began to turn the boat around, giving up, as the pilot guide’s sketches intimated that this was the end of the road, and that there was a shallow underwater reef immediately ahead all the way to the end of the arm, still a kilometer or so distant.

 “You turning back?”
-Sima asked on the radio?
+Sima asked (on the radio, from aloft)?

 Now, here for our second day, and with no wind, we can see far in the distance, to big mountains inland.
 The colors are surreal — different shades of yellows and purples and browns.
 The mountains in the distance give way to smaller foothills as they get closer, those giving way to rolling plains, dry and scrub-brushy, before they reach us, the colors becoming more distinct as they approach.